-"Being numerate means having the confidence and skill to use numbers and mathematical approaches in all aspects of life - at work, in practical everyday activities at home and beyond, as consumers, in managing our finances, as parents helping our children learn, as patients making sense of health information, as citizens understanding the world about us.
+This course is designed to strengthen and build confidence in students Pre-Algebra skills and help students be successful in their Algebra I course.
+Being numerate means having the confidence and skill to use numbers and mathematical approaches in all aspects of life - at work, in practical everyday activities at home and beyond, as consumers, in managing finances, as parents helping children learn, as patients making sense of health information, and as citizens understanding the world around us.